Laboratory tests used in the diagnosis and monitoring of rheumatoid arthritis

 Which blood tests would normally be used for diagnosis of RA?

-RF, ESR and CRP are commonly used for diagnosis.
-Where necessary anti-CCP tests may also be used (see below for information on each of these tests).
+RF, ESR, CRP and anti-CCP (ACPA) tests are commonly used (see below for information on each of these tests).

 The erythrocyte sedimentation rate (ESR)